WindowsAzure-TrainingKit/HOL-UnderstandingVMImagingWithCapture/HOL.md

 1. Open Windows Explorer and browse to the lab's **Source** folder.

-1. Execute the **Setup.cmd** file with Administrator privileges to launch the setup process that will configure your environment and install the Visual Studio code snippets for this lab.
+1. Execute the **Setup.cmd** file with Administrator privileges to launch the setup process that will configure your environment.

 1. If the User Account Control dialog is shown, confirm the action to proceed.